 The Church today is striving to do the will of God apart from the anointing

-well to give relief to natural disaster victims, and these works are blessed
+well to give relief to natural disaster victims; these works are blessed and they

-food, clothing, etc. they give and the material and labor they donate to
+food, clothing, etc. that they give and the material and labor they donate to

 rebuild their houses and towns.
 However, with the anointing comes the word of